MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/wireless-network-connectivity-issues-troubleshooting.md

     ```console
     netsh trace start wireless_dbg capture=yes overwrite=yes maxsize=4096 tracefile=c:\tmp\wireless.etl
     ```

 2. Reproduce the issue.
     - If there's a failure to establish connection, try to manually connect.
     - If it's  intermittent but easily reproducible, try to manually connect until it fails.
 Record the time of each connection attempt, and whether it was a success or failure.
-    - If the issue is intermittent but rare, netsh trace stop command needs to be triggered automatically (or at least alerted to admin quickly) to ensure trace doesn’t overwrite the repro data.
+    - If the issue is intermittent but rare, netsh trace stop command needs to be triggered automatically (or at least alerted to admin quickly) to ensure trace doesn't overwrite the repro data.
     - If intermittent connection drops trigger stop command on a script (ping or test network constantly until fail, then netsh trace stop).
 3. Stop the trace by entering the following command:

     ```console
     netsh trace stop
     ```

 4. To convert the output file to text format:

     ```console
     netsh trace convert c:\tmp\wireless.etl